 Luckily, cold sores are fairly easy to manage.
 Most of the time, they’ll heal on their own in a few weeks.
 However, if you’d like to get rid of a cold sore faster than this, there are a variety of tools you can use to speed up the healing process.

 Below, we’ve listed some of the most effective ways to get rid of a cold sore, as well as the reason cold sores occur in the first place.

 Before we get into the best ways to get rid of a cold sore quickly, let’s look at how cold sores can develop in the first place.

 Cold sores are a symptom of the herpes simplex virus (or HSV-1), which is better known simply as oral herpes.
-Oral herpes is extremely common, with the World Health Organization (WHO) reporting that about one third (approximately 67%) of the global population under age 50 is infected.
+Oral herpes is extremely common, with the World Health Organization (WHO) reporting that about two thirds (approximately 67%) of the global population under age 50 is infected.

 Oral herpes spreads primarily through direct contact, for example through kissing or havingoral sex, which is one reason it’s common for cold sores to carry a bit of a stigma, from a dating perspective.
 It can also be spread through sharing, lip balm, lipstick, cups, and utensils.

 While HSV-1 is extremely common and highly contagious, many people never experience any cold sores.
 On average, about 20% to 40% of people that have HSV-1 will get cold sores, sometimes once or twice a year, although they can be more or less frequent.

 When we talk about “cold sores,” what we’re really talking about is a cold sore breakout.
 This is when the HSV-1 virus becomes active after staying dormant in the body, causing sores to develop.

 Cold sores usually develop on your lips, but they can also form on your gums and on the roof of your mouth.